The Hidden Scale Of Human Modification

 They still want to eat dirty.

-Minimize the eating dirty parts,
+And they're trying to like minimize the eating dirty parts,

-Which is just,
+Which is this.

 I don't get it.